 - Bring a photo ID to be admitted to the test

-No. The local Joint Apprenticeship and Training Committee will administer the test in-person.
+The test is usually computerized but you cannot take it at home.
+The local Joint Apprenticeship and Training Committee will administer the test in-person.
 You will be given an address to the closest local test station to take the exam.

-Yes!
 You can reapply or retake the test after six months.

-No, your correct answers are the ones that matter and scores will entirely depend on them.
+Your correct answers are the ones that matter and scores will entirely depend on them.